Living Here

 Council can also provide 1080 baits to rural landholders outside of the baiting campaign dates if the landholder can demonstrate a 'justifiable need'.

 Landholders may apply to Queensland Health for general approval to obtain poisons to control invasive animals.
-As an an Approved Person, landholders may purchase and store premanufactured baits and Canid Pest Ejectors without the need to contact Council.
+As an Approved Person, landholders may purchase and store premanufactured baits and Canid Pest Ejectors without the need to contact Council.

 Calicivirus Baiting Program